kexin-yang/RenameApplication/README.md

 ## Technical Requirements
 You must use Java 11 and IntelliJ 2019.3 or later.
 You are required to submit the source code and project files.
 You may use classes from the JDK, and samples provided in the public repo.
 You cannot use any other source code without permission from the instructor.
-Your main class should be named `rename' and reside, with a Main() method, in a file named `rename.java' [Ed: yes I'm aware that this breaks naming conventions, but we want a lower-case name on the command-line].
+Your main class should be named `rename' and reside, with a Main() method, in a file named `rename.java` [Ed: yes I'm aware that this breaks naming conventions, but we want a lower-case name on the command-line].

 Some notes for TA:

-1. I have included a f1, f2 files in the same directory as my rename.java file, for your testing purpose.
+1. I have included a f1, f2 files in the same directory as my rename.java file, for testing purpose.
 2. I have copy-pasted the a1.iml from A0, I am not sure if this will result in any trouble, please let me know if there are any trouble compiling it.